pyregence/pyretechnics/README.md

     `$HOME/.bash_profile`, so that they are run automatically each time you login.

-7. Using the Pyretechnics Library
+9. Using the Pyretechnics Library

-    Once you have installed the library either into a temporary shell environment or into your Guix profile, you should be able to launch `python` and load the library as follows:
+    Once you have installed the library into a temporary shell environment, installed it into your Guix profile, or downloaded it from [PyPI](https://pypi.org/), you should be able to launch `python` and load the library as follows:

     ```python
     import pyretechnics